stephantul/stephantul.github.io/_posts/2025-09-30-static-colbert.markdown

 This is all preliminary theoretical work, but which can be very promising.
 One thing that specifically is interesting is _asymmetric_ static models, i.e., using different static models to encode queries and documents, which is something I am actively working on.
 It is currently unclear whether training static models as late interaction models is actually useful.
 I have trained some static models using [PyLate](https://github.com/lightonai/pylate), but this did not lead to good results; training them as regular dense retrievers works much better.
 More research is needed, as always.
 Feel free to reach out if you have ideas, I'm always open to talk.

+### Acknowledgments

+* Thanks [jonah](https://x.com/drexalt) for proofreading and helpful suggestions about SPLADE.
+* Thanks [Ben](https://x.com/bclavie) for suggesting blogs to link to.

 [^1]: This is typically alleviated through query expansion techniques.
+SPLADE is also notable in that it automatically performs query/term expansion within the model, in addition to scoring terms that are present.

 [^2]: These dense models are specifically trained to be late interaction models, but their cores are just pre-trained transformers, like the ones we use for dense retrieval.
 For training details, see [the colbert paper](https://arxiv.org/abs/2004.12832) and [the colbertv2 paper](https://arxiv.org/abs/2112.01488).
 You can use [PyLate](https://github.com/lightonai/pylate) to train, it's easy!